coreos/docs/os/booting-on-google-compute-engine.md

 ## Cloud-config

-CoreOS allows you to configure machine parameters, launch systemd units on startup and more via cloud-config.
+Container Linux allows you to configure machine parameters, launch systemd units on startup and more via cloud-config.
 Jump over to the [docs to learn about the supported features](https://github.com/coreos/coreos-cloudinit/blob/master/Documentation/cloud-config.md).
 Cloud-config is intended to bring up a cluster of machines into a minimal useful state and ideally shouldn't be used to configure anything that isn't standard across many hosts.
 On GCE, the cloud-config can be modified while the instance is running and will be processed next time the machine boots.

-You can provide cloud-config to CoreOS via the Google Cloud console's metadata field `user-data` or via a flag using `gcloud`.
+You can provide cloud-config to Container Linux via the Google Cloud console's metadata field `user-data` or via a flag using `gcloud`.

 The most common cloud-config for GCE looks like: